Scrubs and peels put plastics in the sea

 The Beat the Microbead campaign, of which MCS is a member, is asking the manufacturers of these care products to replace all plastic particles with environmentally friendly alternatives, such as anise seeds, sand, salt or coconut.
 These are materials that were used before plastic particles.

 Until they take notice, it is important that we do not use care products with plastics.
 You too can help to end the plastic soup in the ocean.
 Check the list of ingredients on the label.
-Plastics can appear as: Polyethylene / Polythene (PE), polypropylene (PP) or Polyethylene terephthalate (PET).
+A range of solid microplastics are found within cosmetics and personal care products, with the most common being:

 Get all the details by reading our statement on microplastics we've put together.